How to Recognize Malicious Apps on the App Store

 If the app has a poor description and low-quality images, yet it only has five-star reviews, chances are that the developers paid people to write positive reviews without even testing the app.
 No matter how professional an app is, there should always be a good balance of positive and negative reviews that point to areas that need improvement.
 Therefore, if the review section is nothing but praise for the seemingly low-quality app, chances are it was staged to fool you.

 #5.
 Google It

-The simplest way to go about this is to simply Google the application you are interested in and check what people have to say about it.
-There are plenty of review websites out there that take time to test apps and report back on their experience.
+Whether it’s the Apple or Google Play, the simplest way to screen for malicious apps and research information is to Google the application you are interested in and check what people have to say about it.
+There are plenty of review websites out there that take time to test mobile apps and report back on their experience.
 This is an easy way to check whether any of the previous users had security issues because of a specific application.